top of page

 Discovering Prescott Preserve: A Gem of Preservation and Community Spirit in Palm Springs

-A Brief History of Preservation
+A Brief History of Preservation at Prescott Preserve

-Prescott Preserve's story is one of transformation from urban recreation to natural haven.
-Originally the Mesquite Golf Course, this 120-acre property faced an uncertain future until the Prescott Foundation, led by Brad Prescott, generously donated it to the Oswit Land Trust in the summer of 2022.
-This acquisition marked the beginning of a restoration journey to convert the former golf course back into a thriving desert ecosystem.
-After years of planning and overcoming legal hurdles, the Oswit Land Trust secured a $3.48 million grant from the Wildlife Conservation Board in 2025 to fund Phase 1 of the ecological restoration, focusing on removing invasive grass and replanting native habitats.
+Prescott Preserve's story is one of transformation.
+It evolved from an urban recreation area into a natural haven.
+Originally the Mesquite Golf Course, this 120-acre property faced an uncertain future.
+Fortunately, the Prescott Foundation, led by Brad Prescott, generously donated it to the Oswit Land Trust in the summer of 2022.
+This acquisition marked the beginning of a restoration journey aimed at converting the former golf course back into a thriving desert ecosystem.

-Today, the Oswit Land Trust, established in 2021, oversees the Prescott Preserve and other conservation lands totaling over 10,000 acres in the Coachella Valley.
+Today, the Oswit Land Trust, established in 2021, oversees Prescott Preserve and other conservation lands totaling over 10,000 acres in the Coachella Valley.
 Their mission emphasizes safeguarding wildlife habitats, promoting ecological restoration, and maintaining public access to these natural treasures.

 The Prescott Preserve is already home to 184 species of birds, turtles in the ponds, and a variety of migratory wildlife.
+This diverse ecosystem is a testament to the successful efforts of the Oswit Land Trust.

 The Work Behind the Scenes: Conservation and Volunteer Efforts

-The Oswit Land Trust doesn't just preserve land—they actively restore and maintain it.
-Their work at Prescott Preserve includes habitat enrichment, native plant restoration, and combating invasive species such as grasses and mustard, which can overtake native vegetation essential to wildlife.
-Through partnerships with local governments and organizations, they host educational events, birding walks, and volunteer days to engage the community.
+The Oswit Land Trust doesn't just preserve land; they actively restore and maintain it.
+Their work at Prescott Preserve includes habitat enrichment, native plant restoration, and combating invasive species.
+Invasive plants, such as grasses and mustard, can overtake native vegetation essential to wildlife.

 Spotlight on a Recent Success: This Past Sunday's Cleanup

-Just this past Sunday, on January 18, 2026, a group of dedicated volunteers—including community members like yourself—came together for a cleanup at Prescott Preserve.
+Just this past Sunday, on January 18, 2026, a group of dedicated volunteers—including community members—came together for a cleanup at Prescott Preserve.
 Bread and Flours, a local business, reached out to its customer community to rally volunteers for the event.
 Folks turned out in force to tackle invasive mustard on the ground, armed with gloves and a shared willingness to pitch in for a couple of hours.
-The effort focused on removing debris, invasive plants, and litter from the trails and washes, resulting in dramatic before-and-after transformations.

 Comments

-Copyright © 2025 - Bread and Flours®️ - All Rights Reserved.
+Copyright © 2026 - Bread and Flours®️ - All Rights Reserved.

 bottom of page